9996rojit/9996rojit/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Web deveopment and Mobile App development
+Web Developer and Mobile App developer
 - 🌱 I’m currently learning ...
 BIM
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 JS